-Welcome to VideoTakes, Inc., a woman-owned, small business I incorporated in 1985.
-In 2013, I downsized to work as an independent filmmaker dedicated to projects that contribute to the health of the Chesapeake Bay watershed and the people who live and recreate there.
+Welcome to VideoTakes, my site for the work I do as an independent filmmaker dedicated to projects that contribute to the health of the Chesapeake Bay watershed and the people who live and recreate there.

-My current project, in partnership with writer Tom Horton and photographer Dave Harp, is An Island Out of Time.
-The film is about a remarkable couple, Mary Ada and Dwight Marshall, whose lives personify Chesapeake Bay’s waterman, seafood harvesting culture and history; also about the four children who chose to break with that tradition.
+My most recent film, in partnership with writer Tom Horton and photographer Dave Harp, is An Island Out of Time.
+The half-hour documentary is about a remarkable couple, Mary Ada and Dwight Marshall, whose lives personify Chesapeake Bay’s waterman, seafood harvesting culture and history; also about the four children who chose to break with that tradition.

 The film, like Tom’s 1996 book, An Island Out of Time, is both celebration and elegy for a place beset with erosion, dwindling population and vanishing economic opportunities.
 All this seen through the lens of the Marshall family of Smith Island.